francescoo22/masters-thesis/chapters/4-Annotation-System.typ

 A unique design goal of this system is to improve the verification process with Viper by establishing a link between separation logic and the absence of aliasing control in Kotlin.

-== Annotations in Kotlin

-How the annotation system looks like in Kotlin

 == Grammar

 In order to define the rules of this annotation system, a grammar representing a substet of the Kotlin language is used.